XenonTheInertG/Roms-Kernels-Compliation/README.md

-# AOSP-Compliation-w-K
+# RomKer-ScribT
-Build AOSP based custom rom &amp; custom Kernels easily

-This a dummy file, magics are in the Build-Juicy-Rom.sh & Build-Juicy-Kernels.sh.
+Build AOSP,LOS based custom rom &  custom Kernels easily This a dummy file, magics are in the Build-Juicy-Rom.sh & Build-Juicy-Kernels.sh.

 Enjoy😉